Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Ablation Studies

-\paragraph{Transformer configurations in TSP-head.} As we stated in the main paper, the transformer could be processed multiple times (a.k.a. multi-layer).
+As we stated in Section 5.2 in the main paper, the Transformer could be processed multiple times (a.k.a. multi-layer).
 More than one set of projection matrices could be allocated, and the multiple adapted embeddings could be concatenated followed by a linear projection to dimensionality $d$ (a.k.a. multi-head).
 We investigate whether such more complicated versions of Transformer will help TSP-Head.
 The comparison results of different setups are shown in Fig.~\ref{fig:multi-head} and Fig.~\ref{fig:multi-layer}, respectively.

-Based on the results in Fig.~\ref{fig:multi-head}, we find {\em increasing the number of Transformer head does help learn better embeddings}.
-While the results in Fig.~\ref{fig:multi-layer} indicates {\em using more transformer layers leads to the performance drop}.
-Therefore, we use 8-head 1-layer version of Transformer in TSP-Head.
-It is notable that the configuration of the Transformer is different from a recent supervised usage of Transformer for few-shot classification~\cite{YeHZS2018Learning}.
-The experiments in~\cite{YeHZS2018Learning} show only 1 head and 1 layer works the best with supervised meta-training, while we find more heads facilitate the unsupervised meta-learning case.
+Based on the results in Fig.~\ref{fig:multi-head}, we find {\em increasing the number of Transformer heads does help learn better embeddings}.
+In contrast, the results in Fig.~\ref{fig:multi-layer} indicate {\em using more transformer layers leads to the performance drop}.
+Therefore, we use an 8-head 1-layer version of Transformer in TSP-Head.
+It is notable that the configuration of the Transformer is different from a recent supervised usage of Transformer for few-shot classification FEAT~\cite{YeHZS2018Learning}.
+In FEAT, the Transformer is used in both meta-training and meta-test.
+In other words, the post-adapted embeddings with Transformer are used in the embedding-based few-shot classifier in meta-test.
+Experiments in~\cite{YeHZS2018Learning} show only one head and one layer works the best with FEAT.
+In TSP-Head, we use Transformer only in unsupervised meta-training.
+The results in Fig.~\ref{fig:multi-head} indicate that a stronger Transformer with more heads increases the generalization ability of the pre-adapted embedding.